Marunizer/MyApplication/README.md

 Besides Draco decompression, the rest is up and running

 # Latest Update:
-Bug: Camera permissions need to be revoked and then re-accepted for AR to access Camera
+Bug: Models are not dynamically scaled in AR view, Some models come out yellow in normal view

-Currently working on: downloading models behind the scenes, having some logic to keep track of all the download processes, Smoothen out activity transitions, making models appear right
+Currently working on: downloading models behind the scenes, having some logic to keep track of all the download processes, Smoothen out activity transitions, making models appear correctly

 # What API's or librarys are used
 Google Maps